shubhag12/react/readme.md

 ->browerlist ->compatible for older version of browser

 a polyfill is a code which is a replacement of newer version of browser

+babel-plugin-transform-remove-console helps to remove console logs from our files